History At St Paul's

 History Day

-Here are some photographs of our day.
+Here are some photographs of the day.

 Black History Month